Picture of the Future

 So let's build your "Picture".
 A good way to visualise a "Picture of the Future" that truly enables us in the innovation space consists of six aspects:

 The purpose of your organisation: This part of a Picture of the Future gives the reason why a company is still relevant in the future.
-Relevant to customers, to the society, to employees and to partners.
+Relevant to customers, to the society, to employees and to partners and it fits to sustainability targets in alignment to the Paris Agreement.

-The future "life" of your customers: This part depicts the future life of customers an all details.
+The future "life" of your customers: This part depicts the future life of customers in all details.
 It should give a clear idea how the life of customers may change to identify implications.

 The future "life" of your organisation: The "counterpart" of 2 but not necessarily a reaction of 2, since we strive to design the future. this part gives a grid impression how a company may create value for customers ind the future.